ibm-cloud-docs/monitoring/endpoints.md

 ## Endpoints
 {: #endpoints_monitoring}

-To access the {{site.data.keyword.mon_full_notm}} web UI, you might need to define a firewall rule in your host.
+To access the {{site.data.keyword.mon_short}} web UI or make API calls, you might need to define a firewall rule in your host.
 {: note}